 A record 17.5 percent of chiefs left their position in 2018 at the world's 2,500 largest companies, a 3 percent increase from 2017, according to a new PwC study.

 Of those exits, more than two-thirds were planned while 20 percent were considered "forced."

 PwC said that for the first time in its study's history, scandals accounted for more departures than poor financial performance or board-level disputes.

 “The rise in these kinds of dismissals reflects several societal and governance trends, including more aggressive intervention by regulatory and law enforcement authorities, new pressures for accountability about sexual harassment and sexual assault brought about by the rise of the ‘Me Too’ movement, and the increasing propensity of boards of directors to adopt a zero-tolerance stance toward executive misconduct,” PwC’s survey said.

 According to Bloomberg, 39 percent of bosses were fired for scandals last year, up from 26 percent in 2017.

 Data from outplacement firm Challenger, Gray & Christmas found that there were 1,452 CEO changes in 2018, a 25 percent increase from 2017, which was just shy of the record in 2008 during the Great Recession.

-Here are some of the most noteworthy CEO departures so far in 2018.
+Here are some of the most noteworthy CEO departures over scandals in 2018.

 CBS Corporation CEO—Leslie Moonves

-After serving more than 20 years at the helm, Moonves was forced to resign as chairman and CEO of CBS after several sexual allegations emerged against him.
+After serving more than 20 years at the helm, Moonves was forced to resign as chairman and CEO after several sexual allegations emerged against him.